 Apports can be any physical object.
 Flowers, statuettes, jewelery and coins are common ones.

-There does not seem to be any particular reason for an apport although they are always well received and a wonderful gift.
+There doesn”t seem to be any particular reason for apports although they are always amazing to see and make wonderful gifts.

 In Automatic Writing, the medium sits with a pen or pencil and paper and the spirit communicator uses their hand to convey their communication onto the paper.
 Whole books are sometimes written ‘automatically’.
 The medium often doesn’t know what has been written until the communication has ended and they read what they have written.